yokhorr/yokhorr.github.io/backend/README.md

 `cities` contains a directory for every city, for example `vladivostok`, which contains two more subdirectories: `films` and `jsons`.

 `films` is a temporary storage for html documents for every film during parsing.
-They are stored not to request them twice.
+They are stored not to request them twice during parser run.

 `jsons` stores two files, created with `fetch_data.py`: `seances.json` and `films.json`.